Home Data TensorFlow Machine Learning Cookbook - Second Edition

 How to do it...

 The main way to create a variable is by using the Variable() function, which takes a tensor as an input and outputs a variable.
-This is the declaration and we still need to initialize the variable.
+This is only the declaration, and we still need to initialize the variable.
 Initializing is what puts the variable with the corresponding methods on the computational graph.
 Here is an example of creating and initializing a variable:

 my_var = tf.Variable(tf.zeros([2,3]))